© Karen Robinson / The Guardian

 Robert McCrum is a well-known writer and journalist, a broadcaster on BBC Radio Four, and long-established Associate Editor of The Observer, as well as a distinguished veteran of the British book world, having served as Editor-in-Chief of Faber & Faber (1980-1995) and Literary Editor of The Observer (1996-2012).

-At Faber & Faber, he edited writers as various as Milan Kundera, Lorrie Moore, Mario Vargas Llosa, Barbara Kingsolver, Marilynne Robinson, Harold Pinter, and Hanif Kureishi, as well as discovering the work of Booker Prize winners Peter Carey and Kazuo Ishiguro, and American masters such as Paul Auster.
+At Faber & Faber, he edited writers as various as Milan Kundera, Lorrie Moore, Mario Vargas Llosa, Barbara Kingsolver, Marilynne Robinson, Harold Pinter, and Hanif Kureishi, as well as discovering the work of Nobel Prize winner Kazuo Ishiguro, Booker Prize winner Peter Carey and American masters such as Paul Auster.

 At The Observer, he established himself as a newspaper critic to be reckoned with, a lively cultural commentator, and also as a highly entertaining interviewer of writers such as V.S.
 Naipaul, Norman Mailer, Gore Vidal, Lorrie Moore, Clive James, Alan Bennett and Seamus Heaney.